rakshithaprakashkumar11/Ex.No.6/README.md

 # Conclusion:
-This project provides a robust solution for healthcare diagnostics by integrating multiple AI tools and comparing their responses for accuracy, clarity, simplicity, and user experience.
-The tool can assist healthcare professionals by offering valuable insights into patient symptoms and treatment recommendations, streamlining the decision-making process.
+This experiment successfully demonstrates integration of multiple AI tools for healthcare diagnostic assistance.
+By comparing outputs from ChatGPT, Claude, and Gemini, we can evaluate their strengths in terms of accuracy, clarity, and usability.

+Such a system can support healthcare professionals by providing multiple AI-driven perspectives for better decision-making.

-# Result: The corresponding Prompt is executed successfully.
+# Result:
+The corresponding prompt was executed successfully, and responses from multiple AI tools were compared and evaluated to generate meaningful insights.